 First, describe the value and purpose of the project.
-Identify why a new or improved hardware and/or network is necessary and what business benefits the agency hopes to achieve by implementing the improvement.
+Identify why a new or improved business process is necessary and what business benefits the agency hopes to achieve by implementing the improvement.
 The Project Sponsor should establish a business scenario and context in which the problem is expressed purely in business terms rather than in technical terms.
-Provide background information at a level of detail sufficient to familiarize agency managers with the history, issues, and customer service opportunities that can be realized through hardware and/or network improvements.
+Provide background information at a level of detail sufficient to familiarize agency managers with the history, issues, and customer service opportunities that can be realized through improvements to business processes.